adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

 We may want to use Javascript to apply the same behaviour to multiple modules or components.

-For example, we might have two completely different modules that have a hidden state.
-And to do this we may have a constructor that toggles an element's visibility.
+For example, we may use a `Collapser` constructor that toggles an element's visibility.

 There are two approaches we can take.
 Both of which compliment the CSS approach we've discussed in previous chapters.